saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 Hey there!
 My name's Manuel Valdez, I go by the handles saurinn/saur1n across different bug bounty platforms but I spend my free time hacking on intigriti, mostly.
 This is my first writeup so go easy on me.

+## Summary

 This article explains how I found a Blind XXE via a version of iText which was vulnerable to CVE-2017-9096.
-This package had been used by a Bug bounty program's stack to handle/extract text and metadata from PDF documents through a file upload feature.
+This package had been used by a Bug bounty program's upstream service to handle/extract text and metadata from PDF documents through a file upload feature.

 >The scope of this article does not include the definition of XXEs, sorry about that, I'm trying to make this as straightforward as I can, you know, KISS...